Randomized Trial of Omega-3 Fatty Acids on Top of Modern Therapy After Acute Myocardial Infarction - OMEGA

 Rauch B, Schiele R, Schneider S, et al., on behalf of the OMEGA Study Group.
 OMEGA, a randomized, placebo-controlled trial to test the effect of highly purified omega-3 fatty acids on top of modern guideline-adjusted therapy after myocardial infarction.
 Circulation 2010;122:2152-2159.

 Presented by Dr. Jochen Senges at ACC.09/i2, Orlando, FL, March 2009.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, SCD/Ventricular Arrhythmias, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Interventions and ACS, Interventions and Imaging, Angiography, Nuclear Imaging, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, SCD/Ventricular Arrhythmias, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Interventions and ACS, Interventions and Imaging, Angiography, Nuclear Imaging, Hypertension

 Keywords: Odds Ratio, Myocardial Infarction, Stroke, Acute Coronary Syndrome, Follow-Up Studies, Gelatin, Hypercholesterolemia, Eicosapentaenoic Acid, Percutaneous Coronary Intervention, Coronary Angiography, Docosahexaenoic Acids, Fatty Acids, Omega-3, Esters, Confidence Intervals, Triglycerides, Hypertension, Death, Sudden, Cardiac, Diabetes Mellitus